Absolute Beginners (film): Critical response

 The New York Times film critic Caryn James remarked upon the "unevenness" of Temple's adaptation and its "erratic" results.
 Pauline Kael declared that the music was "peculiarly unlyrical and ephemeral".
 Jeremy Allen in The Guardian praised Bowie's theme song but described the film as "an overbudget turkey of huge proportions".
 Corey K. Creekmur stated in The International Film Musical that the film "failed to deliver on the critical expectations surrounding it", although it remained "a deeply interesting, if flawed, attempt to harness the contemporary musical in the services of politics and social equality".

 Alex Stewart reviewed Absolute Beginners for White Dwarf #79, and stated that "It's glossy, slick and superficial, with a couple of nods towards Social Significance which stand out almost as awkwardly as the stumps of the subplots that ended up on the cutting-room floor.
 On the other hand the singing and dancing are quite nice, the climax looks uncannily like Quatermass and the Pit set to music, and the grossly over-hyped Patsy Kensit duly meets a most satisfying nemesis by turning in a performance that would have disgraced an episode of Thunderbirds."

-Absolute Beginners currently holds a 70% rating on Rotten Tomatoes, based on 10 reviews.
+Absolute Beginners currently holds a 73% rating on Rotten Tomatoes, based on 11 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Filmink argued "there's so much great stuff and talent on display and it's a lot of fun.
+It just cost far, far too much money (like, four times what it needed to), it screws up its central love story, and had a male lead actor who couldn't sing, dance or act."